StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

 ### So now that all of that is set up, releases will be more consistent.
-I promise
+I promise {#so-now-that-all-of-that-is-set-up-releases-will-be-more-consistent-i-promise}

 I just very recently finished getting everything just discussed set up, and decided to make this ministry progress update even before actually putting up more of the content I have in in my ready backlog.
 I released [the first BB1 video]() before putting up this ministry progress summary (so that I could use it as an example in demoing all the new functionality), but all the other videos aren't actually up yet.